 Welcome! أهلاً و سهلاً

-The Center for Teaching and Learning (CTL), the IT-Academic Core Processes and Systems (IT-ACPS) and the Communication Skills Program at the American University of Beirut will hold their "Fifth International Conference on Effective Teaching and Learning in Higher Education” on February 6-8, 2015 on the campus of AUB.
+The Center for Teaching and Learning (CTL), the IT Academic Services Department and the Communication Skills Program at the American University of Beirut will hold their "Fifth International Conference on Effective Teaching and Learning in Higher Education” on February 6-8, 2015 on the campus of AUB.
 The Conference Program Committee invites university faculty members from Lebanon, the MENA region, and beyond to submit proposals for presentations to be reviewed for possible inclusion in the Conference program.

 Deadline for receiving proposals is October 30, 2014.